- Home

 Somer Loomis

-In her free time she loves to try new recipes she knows her children will never eat and do art projects she saved on Pinterest at least five years ago.
+In her free time, she loves cooking new recipes her children will never eat and saving craft projects on Pinterest she will likely never do.
+Nevertheless, she persists.
 Read full bio >>